Truck Driver Actions That Can Cause Serious Accidents

 When Is a Trucking Company Liable for a Truck Driver’s Conduct?

-If you suffer injuries in a Texas truck accident, you may be eligible for financial compensation.
+If you suffer injuries or the wrongful death of a loved one in a Texas truck accident, you may be eligible for financial compensation.
 To recover this compensation, you will need to file a personal injury lawsuit in McAllen against the person or entity responsible for the accident.
 After a truck collision, there are multiple parties that you could name in your lawsuit.
 For example, if the accident occurred due to a defective part, you could file a lawsuit against the manufacturer who created it.
 If poor road conditions contributed to the crash, you could hold the government agency that oversees the road liable for your injuries.

 In most cases, the truck driver and his or her trucking company are the defendants in your claim.
 If the driver’s actions caused the accident, such as a violation of traffic law or distracted driving, he or she may be solely liable for the accident.
 However, if the driver was an employee of the company and committed the act while performing his or her job duties, the company may share liability.
 You can name multiple parties in a truck accident lawsuit.